CrownClownX/Wanaheim/README.md

 # Wanaheim
 One of the nine realms needs you!
 Fight monsters, buy items (to keep economy flowing) and grow strong as a hero of this story!
 Wanaheim is a browser game with typical RPG mechanic.
-You will be growing your character by fighting at arena and buying new items.
+You will be growing your character by fighting at the arena and buying new items.

 ## Table of contents
 * [Status](#status)